Self-supervised Representation Learning for Autonomous Driving

 At a glance

-In this project, we propose methods for better ways of training models, to force them to generalize from the start, instead of just memorizing various data short-cuts.
-The idea is to make the learning algorithm work harder at training time by using self-supervision to discover the regularities in the data, instead of just letting it memorize the training set.
-This is akin to a student trying to solve a math problem first, before looking to the back of the textbook to see if s/he got the correct answer, compared to simply memorizing a list of problem / answer pairs.
+In this project, we propose methods for better ways of training deep models to force them to generalize to diverse real data scenarios.
+The idea is to make the learning algorithms work harder at training time by using self-supervision to discover the regularities in the data, instead of just memorizing the training set, as is often done now with supervised learning.

 |Alexei (Alyosha) Efros|